wso2/docs-choreo-dev/en/docs/databases-and-caches/billing.md

 # Billing for Platform Services (Databases and Caches)

-Any platform services created under your Choreo Organization will be added to your existing Choreo subscription (the amount will depend on the service plan of the created resources).
+Any platform services you create within your Choreo Organization will be included in your current Choreo subscription.
+The quantity included will vary depending on the service plan of the resources you create.

+A few important considerations:

 - Usage is billed hourly.
-If you create a database and then remove it later on, you will only be billed for the hours that it was active for that month.
+If you create a database that you later remove within the same month, you will only be charged for the hours during which it was active.
 - Fixed pricing based on service plans.
 Choreo does not charge extra for network bandwith usage.